worstcase/blockade/docs/guide.rst

 This configuration specifies the three containers we described above.
 Note that we rely on Docker `named links`_ which require at least one open port.
 Hence our sleeping ``c1`` container has a fake port 10000 open.
+The ``ubuntu`` image must exist in your Docker installation.
+You can download it using the docker pull command ``sudo docker pull ubuntu``.

 Start the Blockade
 ------------------